 A Marriage is not always perfect.
 It is not always a fairytale love story like many of us think.
 While some are lucky to have been able to find their true love, there are some who are not.
 There are many reasons as to why couples will conclude their relationship and put it to an end; from issues about being separated, family matters, culture, character, career, to other private problems between the spouses.
 Such problems may not have bearing or legal consequences if the couple has not registered marriage.

 Juslaws & Consults wants you to be aware that in Thailand the divorce laws provide for two types of divorce, Contested and Uncontested Divorce.
 Uncontested Divorce is also known as Administrative Divorce and it is generally easier and quicker to obtain, while Contested Divorce is handled with a court process and requires grounds under the Thai law in order to dissolve the marriage.

 Here is a detailed explanation of the two (2) types of Divorce in Thailand:

 A) Uncontested Divorce

-Divorce by mutual agreement (Uncontested Divorce) - Under Section 1514 of the Civil and Commercial Code of Thailand, “Divorce may be effected only by mutual consent or by the judgment of the Court.
+Divorce by mutual agreement (Uncontested Divorce or Administrative Divorce Process) - Under Section 1514 of the Civil and Commercial Code of Thailand, “Divorce may be effected only by mutual consent or by the judgment of the Court.
 The divorce affected by mutual consent must be made in writing and certified by the signatures of at least two witnesses.”
 This method of divorce is applicable if both spouses agree to end their marriage and divorce.